Releasing and Changelog Guide

 gh release createauto-create a tag, fetch tags afterward to sync locally:git fetch --tags origin. - If you do let it auto-create a tag, use

-7) Prepare release notes (from the changelog or commits)
+7) Prepare release notes and publish release

 If you need a quick summary of commits since the last release:CHANGELOG.md).
 Use the changelog and commit history as inputs, then write a concise, user-facing summary of what changed since the last published GitHub Release.